-Today, the City of Maribyrnong is a thriving multicultural community that continues to benefit socially and economically from its diversity and is home to people from over 135 countries around the globe who speak 80 different languages.
+Today, the City of Maribyrnong is a thriving multicultural community that continues to benefit socially and economically from its diversity and is home to people from over 135 countries around the globe who speak more than 80 different languages.

-The draft Intercultural Maribyrnong Strategy aims to build upon Council's work to support our proudly diverse community by seeking opportunities for their involvement and engagement in all aspects of economic, social, cultural, and political life.
+The draft Intercultural Maribyrnong Strategy 2023-2026 (Strategy) aims to build upon Council's work to support our proudly diverse community by seeking opportunities for their involvement and engagement in all aspects of economic, social, cultural, and political life.

-This draft strategy represents the first iteration of work in this complex area.
+This Strategy represents the first iteration of work in this complex area.